Reviewing and Assessing Play

 Here are some other articles to read about Play in the classroom:

-Have you tried my theme packs for Play?
+Have you tried my theme packs for Play and the Aistear Curriculum?
 Check them out on Teachers Pay Teachers here.

 Looking for more resources for your classroom?
 Check out my Amazon Favourites.

 Playful Classroom is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.co.uk.